rakus/quick_change_directory/README.md

 The installation script `INSTALL` automates the steps described in the section "Manual Installation" above.
-This includes the change to your local crontab and updates to .bashrc and .kshrc (if available).
+This includes the change to your local crontab and updates to .bashrc.

 If the script is called with out parameter it shows some help.